 The boundary conditions provided by the City are based on the assumption that the proposed midrise building will be serviced from the existing 200 mm dia watermain in Fifth Avenue.
 That location and other related details, such as size, will be reviewed and confirmed by the architects and mechanical designers at the time of final design.
 Because the average demand is greater than 50,000 l/day, two service connections will be required.
-The water demand calculations are included in Appendix C. The proposed water service locations are also shown on Figure 2.1.
+The two laterals will be connected via a tee in the building mechanical room from where a single service pipe will supply water to the building.